 Existing Air Pollutant Levels.
 BAAQMD monitors air pollution at various sites within the Bay Area.
-The closest air monitoring station (158 Jackson Street) that monitored O3, CO, NO, NO2, and PM{2.5} over the past five years (2017 through 2021) is in the City of San José, approximately 9 miles northwest of the project site.
-The data shows that the project area has exceeded the state and/or federal O3, PM10, and PM{2.5} ambient air quality standards one or more times during the past few years.
-The most recent time-period available illustrating air quality trends collected by BAAQMD and CARB is presented in Appendix A. Ozone standards (including 1-hr concentration and 8-hr concentration) were exceeded at a range between 1 to 8 days annually between 2017 and 2021.
-PM{2.5} concentrations were exceeded at a range between 1 to 12 days annually between 2017 and 2021.
-As a note, these levels were influenced by smoke from wildfires.
+The closest air monitoring station (158 Jackson Street) that monitored O3, CO, NO, NO2, PM10, and PM{2.5} over the past five years (2017 through 2022) is in the City of San José, approximately seven miles northwest of the project site.
+The data shows that the project area has exceeded the state and/or federal O3, PM10, and PM{2.5} ambient air quality standards during the past few years.
+The most recent time-period available illustrating air quality trends collected by BAAQMD and CARB is presented in Appendix A.